Opisek/obsidian-vim-langmap/README.md

 # Scope and Use-Case Scenarios

-This plugin is my personal necessity to be able to use obsidian.
+This plugin is my personal necessity to be able to use Obsidian.

 I am a Vim user.